toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Does Go have a runtime?

-Go does have an extensive library, called the _runtime_, that is part of every Go program.
+Go has an extensive runtime library, often just called the _runtime_, that is part of every Go program.
-The runtime library implements garbage collection, concurrency, stack management, and other critical features of the Go language.
+This library implements garbage collection, concurrency, stack management, and other critical features of the Go language.
 Although it is more central to the language, Go’s runtime is analogous to `libc`, the C library.